-If you want the point from which the distance is calculated to be somewhere other than the center of the element, you can adjust the Property Affector X and Property Affector Y settings under the ADVANCED category:
+If you want the point from which the distance is calculated to be somewhere other than the center of the element, you can adjust the Property Affector X and Property Affector Y settings under the Advanced category:

-For example, for the candle example, you could set the Property Affector Y to 0 to make the distance point at the very top of the candle (at the flame).
+For example, in the candle example, you could set the Property Affector Y to 0 to make the distance point at the very top of the candle (at the flame).
 If you set it to 1, it would be at the very bottom of the candle.